7 Things to Know Before Starting a Gluten-Free Diet

 However, lipstick and lip products should be gluten-free because they are easily ingested.
 Also, if you have dermatitis herpetiformis or any other skin lesions, you should use gluten-free products on your skin to avoid contact with open skin lesions.

-6) Some people don’t understand!
+6) Why some people don’t understand?

 Yes, believe it or not, many people believe that a gluten-free diet is just a fad, a way to lose weight, or that there is no serious illness like celiac disease and gluten intolerance.